 Types of 3-Inch Powerlifting Belts

 There aren’t many options for 3-inch powerlifting belts.
 The only single option is the following:

-The Rogue 3-Inch Ohio Belt is the go-to option for lifters with a smaller build, including a lot of women who have shorter torsos.
-I always love the quality products that Rogue creates, and this belt is no different.
+The Rogue 3-Inch Ohio Belt is the go-to option for lifters with a smaller build, including many women with shorter torsos.
+I always love Rogue's quality products, and this belt is no different.
 It’s made from high-quality leather, and if you compete in powerlifting, it’s approved for competition.

 Other Belt Considerations: Sizing & Style

 There may be a couple of other things you’ll want to consider when deciding on what belt to buy.